roytang/blog/content/quotes/tic.md

 ### 1408

-<hunter> im not good at letting things go
+&lt;hunter&gt; im not good at letting things go

-<hunter> also idk what to let go
+&lt;hunter&gt; also idk what to let go

-<hunter> i should just become a sith
+&lt;hunter&gt; i should just become a sith

 ---

 ### 1409

-<hunter> I AM THE API
+&lt;hunter&gt; I AM THE API

 ---

 ### 1410

-<hunter> pag sinabi nyong nde kaya, wag nyo kayanin :p
+&lt;hunter&gt; pag sinabi nyong nde kaya, wag nyo kayanin :p

 ---

 ### 1411

-<hunter> what if nasa simbahan ka ano, tapos bigla kang sumigaw "lord bakit ambagal ng webapp"
+&lt;hunter&gt; what if nasa simbahan ka ano, tapos bigla kang sumigaw &quot;lord bakit ambagal ng webapp&quot;

 ---

 ### 1412

-<hunter> i should stop working when im not working
+&lt;hunter&gt; i should stop working when im not working

 ---

 ### 1413

-<hunter> 99% of work is done by people who are either underqualified (and hence can make mistakes) or overqualified (and hence can be careless)
+&lt;hunter&gt; 99% of work is done by people who are either underqualified (and hence can make mistakes) or overqualified (and hence can be careless)

 ---

 ### 1414

-<hunter> i can only count my steps, not distance :p
+&lt;hunter&gt; i can only count my steps, not distance :p

 ---

 ### 1415

-<hunter> when everybody else is active, porn
+&lt;hunter&gt; when everybody else is active, porn

 ---

 ### 1416

-<hunter> fire exits are for the fire to exit
+&lt;hunter&gt; fire exits are for the fire to exit

 ---

 ### 1417

-<hunter> you're not going to die from walking through the rain
+&lt;hunter&gt; you're not going to die from walking through the rain

 ---

 ### 1418

-<hunter> dreamer wag ka mag emo songs pag monday ng umaga
+&lt;hunter&gt; dreamer wag ka mag emo songs pag monday ng umaga

-<hunter> dapat eye of the tiger lang
+&lt;hunter&gt; dapat eye of the tiger lang

 ---

 ### 1419

-<hunter> dapat magpakasal ka lang for you
+&lt;hunter&gt; dapat magpakasal ka lang for you

 ---

 ### 1420

-<hunter> yung mga naglilike pero nde nagshshare i guess it means they DONT think its a good idea
+&lt;hunter&gt; yung mga naglilike pero nde nagshshare i guess it means they DONT think its a good idea

 ---

 ### 1421

-<hunter> lalandiin ko pa din si x kahit kasal na
+&lt;hunter&gt; lalandiin ko pa din si x kahit kasal na

 ---